 Experience for yourself English hospitality, when after your hunt, you visit the surrounding villages.
 Here you will find plenty of cosy local pubs, serving great beer and tasty traditional dishes.

-Latin Name: Hydropotes inermis Subspecies: None.
+Scientific Name: Hydropotes inermis Subspecies: None.
 Distribution: England and France.
 Habitat: Reed beds, grassland and bushy woodland.
 Description: Smaller deer weighing around 10-15 kg and measuring up to 55 cm over the shoulder.
 General colour yellowish brown in summer and greyish brown in winter.
-The Chinese Water Deer has no antlers, but upper canines greatly elongated to form tusks, like...Read more
+The Chinese Water Deer has no antlers, but upper canines greatly elongated to form tusks,...Read more

-Latin Name: Muntiacus reevesi Subspecies: None.
+Scientific Name: Muntiacus reevesi Subspecies: None.
 Distribution: Southern China.
 (Introduced into southern England at the turn of the century).
 Habitat: Dense undergrowth.
 Description: Small deer weighing up to 12 kg and measuring up to 46 cm over the shoulder.
 It reaches a total body length of 85 cm without tail.
 General colour reddish brown in summer and greyish brown in winter.
-The face has...Read more
+The face...Read more

 In Oxfordshire we have access to a good roebuck district of some 20,000 ha. just to the south of Oxford itself.
 Every year around 75-100 bucks are taken here, around half of which are of medal winning standard, with as many as 15-20 gold medals amongst them!
 In other words it a great place to hunt for a medal winning trophy.
 A 500 g. trophy costs around €1,350- , a very attractive...Read more